CocoaPods/guides.cocoapods.org/source/using/getting-started.html.md

 ## What are CocoaPods

-CocoaPods manages library dependencies for your Xcode project.
+CocoaPods manages library dependencies for your Xcode projects.

-The dependencies for your project are specified in a single text file.
-CocoaPods resolves dependencies between libraries, fetches the source code, and creates and maintains an Xcode workspace to build your project.
+The dependencies for your projects are specified in a single text file.
+CocoaPods will resolve dependencies between libraries, fetch the resulting source code, then link it together in an Xcode workspace to build your project.

 Ultimately the goal is to improve discoverability of, and engagement in, third party open-source libraries by creating a more centralized ecosystem.

 ## Getting Started